Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Bird Feather Scavenger Hunt

-Record the types of bird feathers you find; keep them in a vase on your nature table, or put them in a pocket or pencil pouch dedicated to bird feathers in your nature journal.
-We also like to put a few of our favorite feathers into a vase on our nature table.
+- And finally, record the types of bird feathers you find, put them in a pocket or pencil pouch dedicated to bird feathers in your nature journal, or keep a few of your favorite bird feathers in a vase on your nature table.

 Related: Nature Sensory Bin Scavenger Hunt